minosg/picrypt/README.md

 Protection is implemented as a non execution terminating flag, that will be asserted if a single test defined by the protection level fails.
 It is up to the user's discretion on what to do with it.
-I would highly recommend to NOT exit the program while printng an error message, just modify the result to make brute force harder.
+I would highly recommend to NOT exit the program while printing an error message, just modify the result to make brute force harder.

 Setting a protection level and NOT providing the required field for it on the header is not critical and will not break the code.
-Not defined code will be excluded from compillation and the associated test will not run, but if you try to retrieve the datatype for it on the user method will cause a segfault (bad bad things happen, and a fairy dies).
+Not defined code will be excluded from compilation and the associated test will not run, but if you try to retrieve the data type for it on the user method will cause a segfault (bad bad things happen, and a fairy dies).

 The header file requires define guards in order to compile: